smdogroup/tacs/README.md

     f5tovtk cruise_000.f5

+This will generate a .plt or .vtk file respectively.

 # Setting up and installing TACS from source #

 In addition to a working implementation of MPI, BLAS and LAPACK, TACS requires Metis 5.1 for mesh partitioning.
 The latest version of Metis can be obtained [here](http://glaros.dtc.umn.edu/gkhome/metis/metis/download).
 TACS can optionally use the approximate minimum degree ordering routines from AMD/UFConfig.
 These were distributed separately, but can now be obtained from SuiteSparse package.
 If you use AMD, be sure to define the TACS_HAS_AMD_LIBRARY flag within the Makefile.in configuration file.